by Andrea M. Darcy

 Why am I so impulsive?

-Genetics are being looked at as one of the causes, with neurobiologists finding that the trait of impulsivity is connected to exact regions of the brain, especially the prefrontal cortex.
+Genetics are being looked at as one of the causes.
+Neurobiologists are finding that the trait of impulsivity is connected to exact regions of the brain, especially the prefrontal cortex.

-One study on borderline personality disorder, which has impulsivity as one of its main symptoms, found that 81%of subjects had experienced a trauma, with 71% reporting physical abuse, 68% reported sexual abuse, and 62% reporting witnessing serious domestic violence.
+One study on borderline personality disorder, which has impulsivity as one of its main symptoms, found that 81%of subjects had experienced a trauma.
+71% reported physical abuse, 68% reported sexual abuse, and 62% reporting witnessing serious domestic violence.

 Impulsivity and relationships